Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 I've only just gotten this code to work.
 This code has not been tested and is very brittle.
 It's posted as a proof-of-concept demo.
-However, being a soucre code toolkit, and since the code is small and relatively simple, you can add error-checking to core parts and do a lot of testing on your targeted platforms to make it production suitable. wxWidgets, which this code uses to access platform features is a fairly robust and well tested library.
+However, being a source code toolkit, and since the code is small and relatively simple, you can add error-checking to core parts and do a lot of testing on your targeted platforms to make it suitable for deployment in a production environment. wxWidgets, which this code uses to access platform features is a fairly robust and well tested library.
-We also plan to create native versions for Win32 and X-Windows which will remove this dependency (on Windows and Linux).
+We also plan to create native versions of Modal for Win32 and X-Windows which will remove this dependency (on Windows and Linux).